Hungarians vote on Orban's 12-year rule in tight ballot overshadowed by Ukraine war

 BUDAPEST, April 3 (Reuters) - The odds are slightly in favour of Hungary's nationalist Prime Minister Viktor Orban, one of Europe's longest-serving leaders, extending his 12-year rule in an election on Sunday, helped by his government's firm control over state media.

+When asked repeatedly about his close ties with Moscow and Russian President Vladimir Putin, Orban said:

+"I am standing on the basis of the Hungarian national interests, I am pro-Hungarian."

-The war in Ukraine has upset Orban's plans and forced him into uncomfortable manoeuvring at home after more than a decade of close ties with Moscow.
-It has also changed the conversation in Hungary in the final stretch to the ballot.
+The war in Ukraine has upset Orban's plans and forced him into uncomfortable manoeuvring at home after more than a decade of close political and business relations with Moscow.

-"A Hungarian Putin or Europe?", opposition billboards say, showing a photo of Russian President Vladimir Putin together with Orban.
+"A Hungarian Putin or Europe?", opposition billboards say, showing a photo of Putin together with Orban.

 Orban, 58, has portrayed himself as a defender of Hungarian interests by rejecting EU sanctions on Russian oil and gas.